These vegan black bean tacos are super quick and easy to prepare for a delicious vegetarian meal.

 Cook that for 1 minute to toast, then add the black beans and water.
 Stir well and cook for 6-8 minutes, mashing up some of the beans, until thickened.

-You can completely mash them to make refried bean tacos or just mash a little for a chunkier mixture.
+You can completely mash them to make refried black beans tacos or just mash a little for a chunkier mixture with more whole beans.

 Note that you are rinsing one can and using the entirety of the other can, including the liquid.